Welcome to Kings of Caffeine!

 Let sit for approximately 30 seconds, swirl, slowly pour in the remaining water and stir gently.
 Once again, the quantity of water required is determined by the number of cups of coffee to be made.

-The coffee is left to sit for 3 minutes; the cap is than placed on top.
+The coffee is left to sit for 3 minutes; the cap is then placed on top.

 With a gentle hand, push the top down slowly.

-Now half fill with milk and place in the microwave for approximately one minute.
+Pour enough milk into a microwave safe jug or container and place in the microwave for approximately one minute.

 Tap the French Press on the table a couple of times and give it a swirl, polishing the milk.